Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 28 Oktober 2025 02.22.26 UTC
+- WIB: Selasa, 28 Oktober 2025 03.28.20 UTC
-- WITA: Selasa, 28 Oktober 2025 03.22.26 UTC
+- WITA: Selasa, 28 Oktober 2025 04.28.20 UTC
-- WIT: Selasa, 28 Oktober 2025 04.22.26 UTC
+- WIT: Selasa, 28 Oktober 2025 05.28.20 UTC

 Kutipan Inspiratif:
-"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."
+"Never give up.
+There is no such thing as an ending, just a new beginning."

-Kategori: success
+Kategori: inspirational